Lexy1972/HP4395A_Screen_Grabber/README.md

 The code is loosly based on this codeproject project: [Instrument Snapshot: How to Acquire and Render Screen-shots from Older Test Equipment](https://www.codeproject.com/Articles/872469/Instrument-Snapshot-How-to-Acquire-and-Render-Scre)
 I first tried this project, but I clouldn't get it to work.
 So i decided to make my own tool.

-The screen grabbing works by sending the commands to save a Graphic to the memory disk and than read it back into the programm and show it.
+The screen grabbing works by utilizing the Save Graphics option of the instrument it self.
+It first saves the Graphics to the memory Storage Device, then opens it for read en reads the data back.

+These GPIB commands are used:

+PURG "TEMP1234_T"; *WAI  // delete the old tempfile PRIC;PRICVARI            // Set the color mode STODMEMO                 // Set the storage device to memory SAVDTIF "TEMP1234"; *WAI"  //save Graphics to temp file ROPEN "TEMP1234_T"; *WAI" // open the temp file for read READ?                     // Read the data.
+Called sequential until no more data avalible